Hampi, India: Traveling Back to a Golden Era

 Like many other places in India the name Hampi is an anglicized version, of the local name Hampe which was the capital city of the prosperous Vijayanagara Empire (translates to Victorious Empire in many Indian languages).

-According to one legend the Vijayanagara Empire was so rich at one point in time that they sold and bought diamonds on the famous Krishna temple market streets- this day equivalent of flea market.
+According to one legend, the Vijayanagara Empire was so rich at one point in time that they sold and bought diamonds on the famous Krishna temple market streets- this day equivalent of a flea market.

-Hampi ruins are divided in to two by the mighty Tungabhadra (formed by rivers Tunga and Bhadra; and so the name).
+Hampi ruins are divided into two by the mighty Tungabhadra river (formed by rivers Tunga and Bhadra; and so the name).
 On the banks of the river is the still worshiped, 1300 years old Virupaksha temple.

 You could find flowers and vermilion to chillums and psychedelic t-shirts on the temple street.